Cannabis on American Indian reservations: Flandreau Santee Sioux Tribe

 In mid-2015, the Flandreau Santee Sioux Tribe stated their intent to begin growing cannabis on one authorized site on their reservation, and commence selling the product on January 1, 2016, following a vote of tribal authorities which decided 5–1 to legalize cannabis.
 Under the regulation, buyers are required to consume the product on tribal property.

 In November 2015, the tribe burned its cannabis crop after discussions with the state and federal attorney's general indicated they were at risk for a federal raid.
 A representative of the tribe stated in February 2016 that the tribe would pursue legislative solutions to move forward with their cannabis project.

 Menominee Indian Reservation

 In August 2015 the Menominee Indian Reservation in Wisconsin held a vote on proposed measures to legalize medical and/or recreational cannabis.
 The Menonimee are uniquely placed in the state, as the only American Indian reservation which falls only under federal law, rather than under Wisconsin Public Law 280 like all other reservations in the state, meaning that the state of Wisconsin cannot prevent legal changes within the sovereign reservation.
 In an "advisory vote", the tribal membership voted 77% in favor of legalizing medical cannabis, and 58% in favor of legalizing recreational; the tribal Chairman stated that tribal legislators would next decide whether to move forward on the two issues.

 Navajo Nation

-In 2016, the Navajo Nation signed its first resolution to grow industrial hemp.
+In 2016, the Navajo Nation signed its first resolution to grow industrial hemp, with the goal of adding hemp as a cash crop to their existing 70,000 acre (approx. 283 km2) farm.
+They authorized Navajo Agricultural Products Industry in collaboration with New Mexico State University to conduct a hemp growing pilot project in 2019.

+In 2020, the Nation amended its criminal code to clarify the definition of cannabis versus hemp and to enhance penalties for growth, possession, and distribution of cannabis on tribal lands.

+In 2023, federal authorities seized over 60,000 pounds of cannabis plants from Dineh Benally, the former president of the San Juan River Farm Board, who along with business partners had been growing the crops on 400 acres of farmland in the northeast corner of the Navajo Nation reservation.
+He had presented his operations within the reservation as legal hemp farming.
+In 2024, Navajo Nation authorities charged Benally and business partner Farley BlueEyes on related crimes.